The Spinning Mind

 On Bipolar Disorder

-Bipolar disorder is a complex mood disorder that disrupts lives and causes too much suffering.
+Bipolar disorder is a complex condition that causes profound suffering and disruption.
 It’s also fairly common, affecting 3% of the U.S. population.
-It’s time this serious mental illness comes out from the shadows.
-In my series, I’ll speak from the heart, but will also discuss the evolving world of science and treatment which keeps updating under- standing with the goals of improving the lives of those affected.
+It’s time to bring this serious mental illness out of the shadows.
+In this series, I write about my son’s experiences while exploring science and treatment — work that continues to reshape our thinking with the goal of improving the lives of those affected.

 Narcissism and the Rest of Us